Predicting the Life of Your Marriage

 The second major mistake is to give up your life to take on the other persons.

-This is almost as bad as the first mistake as one becomes dependent on the other.
+This is almost as bad as the first mistake.

 Common Mistakes -3